markbrown4/yellowshoe/source/journal/2013-07-09-client-side-mvc.md

 - Perhaps rendering HTML on the server is the simplest and best thing for an interaction.
 - Maybe a small targetted javascript library does just what you need.
 - Perhaps a component that initialises itself based on hooks in the HTML.
-- Maybe using REST will be more inefficient than it could be.
+- Maybe using strict REST will be more inefficient than it could be.
 - Hopefully tomorrow's templating language will be better than today's.

 There are so many small decisions to be made when crafting an application, you must remain in control over the code execution and be able to choose appropriate tools.
 Frameworks that make too many of these decisions for you do away with flexibility.